mpechner/NeoPixel_accelerator/README.md

 * Green to Red

 # Accelerometer
-What I need to do is correctly write the code so the pixels will transition faster or slower depending on the speed of the skate board I hope to mount this on.
+Kept it simple.
+I take the largest value of X, Y, Z and use it to set the blink speed.
-First crack at it was bad.
-Add the x,y and z values and compare to previous reading.
+I then will blink at the speed for approx 5 seconds.

 I found this page https://www.smartconversion.com/unit_calculation/Acceleration_calculator.aspx I will assume G at 2 max.
 Long board cruising.